-1 On 29 November 2021, the Company entered into an agreement to acquire 100% of the ordinary shares of BF Mineração Ltda for cash and shares.
-As at the date of this report, the shares are still to be issued.
-Refer to note 30 for further details.
+On 29 November 2021, the Company entered into an agreement to acquire 100% of the ordinary shares of BF Mineração Ltda for cash and shares.
+The shares were settled and issued on 8 July 2022, but the fair value was recorded at the date of the transaction in the prior financial year.